ece362-purdue/proton-labs/lab6-spi/README.md

     - While we were writing this lab, we discovered that the SPI isn't even capable of LSB-first transmission!
 If you ever find yourself needing to use that, just flip the bits that you're transmitting.
 - Finally, the SPI peripheral should be enabled.
 (You may see something about DREQ signals being always enabled - that doesn't have to be done until the DMA step.)

 In the same file, implement `display_print` to write each element of `msg` to the SPI peripheral data buffer, which triggers a "transaction".
 The SPI peripheral, having received a new "datum" (our `msg` element), will automatically toggle the select/clock/data lines for us and transmit the datum we just gave it.
 (Now that we're using SPI, things get a lot simpler!)
 Notice that now there's no need to sleep between sending each element, as the SPI peripheral will handle the timing for us.
-This can

-However, we are still in a situation where we're using Of course, we can still improve on that in the next step...
+This can make our code more efficient as we rely on the SPI hardware to automatically handle character transmission as fast as possible with no sleeps.
+Of course, we can still improve on that in the next step...

 Uncomment STEP3, which calls both functions for you in `main`.
 Upload and monitor, and you should see the same result as before, but now the 7-segment displays are being driven by the SPI peripheral instead of bit-banging.